ahmed82/Linux-4-java-developper/find/xargs.md

 ```
 echo 'one two three' | xargs -p touch
 ```
-run multiple commands with xargs by using the -I flag.
+Run multiple commands with xargs by using the -I flag.
 This replaces occurrences of the argument with the argument passed to xargs.
 The following echos a string and creates a folder.
 ```
 cat foo.txt | xargs -I % sh -c 'echo %; mkdir %'
 ```